hyharry/unit_square_cell/sphx_v1/source/Manual on cell_computation.py.rst

 energy. ``F_bar`` is the general strain from macro computation serving as input for ``MicroComputation``.

-The instantiation steps are as follows 1.
-Function spaces for physical field variables and generate Functions for field variables.
-These field variables are often regarded as general displacements, and in ``MicroComputation`` they are fluctuation to solve.
+The instantiation steps are as follows
+  1. Function spaces for physical field variables and generate Functions for field variables.
+These fiel variables are often regarded as general displacements, and in ``MicroComputation`` they are fluctuation to solve.
   2. Define relation between general strains and general displacements.
   3. Give function space for general strain, these are for the post processing.
-4.
-Initialize a ``MicroComputation`` instance using geometry (``cell``), materials (``mat_li``), general strain-displacement relation (``deform_grad_with_macro``), and the strain function space for post-processing (``strain_space``).
+  4. Initialize a ``MicroComputation`` instance using geometry (``cell``), materials (``mat_li``), general strain-displacement relation (``deform_grad_with_macro``), and the strain function space for post-processing (``strain_space``).
   5. Specify general strain from macro field and input them into instance of ``MicroComputation``.
 It completes the creation a ``MicroComputation``

 .. code:: python